zhuhaodavid/PyLib/README.md

 # PyLib
 some useful tools for quantum system (ED method)

-numpy, scipy, matplotlib, quspin and (sklearn for some file) are required
+numpy, scipy, matplotlib, quspin and (sklearn for some files) are required